 They kept the job super-simple and sane by employing only five major building materials.
 Most decks require a wide array of hardware, such as hanger brackets and special screws; they built a gorgeous deck by using only pallet boards, concrete blocks, sand, gravel and stain.

 New Orleans is the town for backyard parties.
 Grab a po boy from the shop down the street, some Zatarain's and Abita, and you've got an instant party.
 The only thing missing is a backyard deck.

 Big Easy resident Scott Allen Perry naturally wanted a deck that would be low-cost and easy.
-DIY-ing it, then, was the way to go.
+The logical conclusion was that it had to be done by himself.

-Perry wisely kept the dimensions at 16' by 16' to maximize every inch of the 16-foot long 4x4 framing beams.
+Perry wisely kept the dimensions at 16 feet by 16 feet to maximize every inch of the 16-foot long four-by-four framing beams.
 Even better, he ran two-by-fours throughout the field as deck board supports: far cheaper and easier to work with than the big two-by-tens used in larger, higher decks.